isomerpages/enterprisesg-sac-old/README.md

 The link below the table links to a full list of the training courses(i.e. all the files in the newsroom/courses/_posts folder).

 <a name="edit-resources"></a>
-## Editing Content in Resources Pages
+## Editing Content of Resources Pages

 The resources.md file lists the type of Isomerpages layout template used for the 'Resources' navigation/overview page, the title and the page url link that will appear in the user's Web browser.
 The collection_name displays the top name in the left navigation section of each subsequent 'Resources' sub-link page in the collection.
 The breadcrumb navigation provides the name of the previous page link the user navigated through, and shows the user's current location in a website, like this: